essex-lab/ProtoMS/doc/.man/protoms.rst

 File output
 ===================

 If you run ProtoMS from the command line you should see that it prints out a lot of information to the screen (on Unix called standard output, STDOUT).
-If you look closely at the output you should see that each line of output is preceeded by a tag, such as ‘HEADER’ or ‘INFO’.
+If you look closely at the output you should see that each line of output is preceded by a tag, such as ‘HEADER’ or ‘INFO’.
 ProtoMS uses streams to output data, and these tags state which stream the line of data came from.
 Thus the information at the top of the output that gives the license and version details has been printed to the ‘HEADER’ stream, while the lines stating that ProtoMS is closing down because nothing has been loaded have gone to the ‘FATAL’ stream.
 ProtoMS uses the following streams

 * **HEADER** Used to print the program header.